-The District will be participating in the State of Minnesota Credit Enhancement Program ("MNCEP") for this issue and requested a credit enhanced rating from S&P Global Ratings ("S&P").
+The District will be participating in the State of Minnesota Credit Enhancement Program ("MNCEP") for this issue and is requesting a credit enhanced rating from S&P Global Ratings ("S&P").
 S&P has a policy which assigns a rating of "AAA" to issuers participating in the MNCEP.
 The "AAA" rating is based on the State of Minnesota's current "AAA" rating from S&P. See "STATE OF MINNESOTA CREDIT ENHANCEMENT PROGRAM FOR SCHOOL DISTRICTS" for further details.

-The District received an "A-" underlying rating from S&P on this issue.
+The District currently has a "A+"/Stable outlook underlying rating from S&P and will be requesting an underlying rating on this issue.
 Such rating, if any, reflects only the views of such organization and explanations of the significance of such rating may be obtained from the rating agency furnishing the same.
 Generally, a rating agency bases its rating on the information and materials furnished to it and on investigations, studies and assumptions of its own.
 There is no assurance that such rating will continue for any given period of time or that it will not be revised downward or withdrawn entirely by such rating agency, if in the judgment of such rating agency circumstances so warrant.
 Any such downward revision or withdrawal of such rating may have an adverse effect on the market price of the Bonds.